 The activities of Nathalie Marin, French conductor, overarches both Europe and Latin America.
-Nathalie Marin is actually artistic director of the Ensemble Habana XXI.
+Nathalie Marin is currently artistic director of the Ensemble Habana XXI.
 She has been permanent conductor of the Mersin State Opera (Turkey) in 2017.
 She has been resident conductor of the Kosovo Philharmonic until June 2016.
 From 2011 to 2013 she was artistic director of the National Symphonic Orchestra of Ecuador from 2011 to 2013 and before of the orchestra Ensemble Orchestra de l’Isère (France).

-As a guest conductor Nathalie Marin conducted the Buenos Aires Philharmonic, Mendoza Philharmonic Orchestra, Symphonic Orchestra of Rosario, San Juan, Salta Academy Orchestra of the Colon’s Theater (Argentina), Brussels Philharmonic (Belgium), the Rudolstadt Symphony Orchestra (Germany), Nice Philharmonic (France), Voralberg Symphony Orchestra (Austria), Symphony Orchestra of Chile, Guanajuato University Symphonic Orchestra, State Philharmonic Orchestra of Chihuahua (Mexico), National Symphonic Orchestra of Cuba, Symphonic orchestra of the Habana Gran Theater, as well as in important theaters as in Colon's theater (Buenos Aires, Argentina), La Fenice (Venice, Italy), Shanghai (China) at the occasion of the Universal Exhibition.
+As a guest conductor Nathalie Marin conducted the Buenos Aires Philharmonic, Mendoza Philharmonic Orchestra, Symphonic Orchestra of Rosario, San Juan, Salta Academy Orchestra of the Colon’s Theater (Argentina), Brussels Philharmonic (Belgium), the Rudolstadt Symphony Orchestra (Germany), Nice Philharmonic (France), Voralberg Symphony Orchestra (Austria), Symphony Orchestra of Chile, Guanajuato University Symphonic Orchestra, State Philharmonic Orchestra of Chihuahua (Mexico), National Symphonic Orchestra of Cuba, Symphonic orchestra of the Habana Gran Theater, as well as in important theaters as in Colon theater (Buenos Aires, Argentina), La Fenice (Venice, Italy), Shanghai (China) at the occasion of the Universal Exhibition.

 Nathalie Marin shared her activities between symphonic and lyric repertoire.
 She conducted numerous operas as Macbeth at the International Opera festival of Istambul (Turkey), Don Giovanni at the Gran Theater of Habana, Tosca, Cosi fan tutte with Orchestre Pasdeloup (Paris), Die Dreigroschenoper by K. Weill at the Livorno, Pisa and Lucca theaters, Falstaff at the Mancinelli theater of Orvieto (Italy), Der Freischutz at the Festspielhaus of Bregenz (Austria) etc.